Terrarium Size Guidelines

 Carolina Custom Cages

 Can you house 2 (or more) beardies in the same tank?

 It’s so tempting to buy more than one bearded dragon!
-They’re too cute to get just one!
-Pet stores are particularly notorious for selling animals in male+female pairs.
+They’re too cute to get just one, right?
 And housing them together just makes sense, right?
-After all, everyone needs a friend, and when you put two or more dragons in one enclosure, you save money on equipment, right?
+After all, everyone needs a friend, and you’ll end up saving money on equipment, right?

 Two adult female bearded dragons have been known to get along well enough, but they will have dominance disputes .
 This means that you will get to see beard flaring, head bobbing, and arm-waving.
 The submissive one will typically get last rights to basking spots and food, and will be more prone to illness due to stress (We experienced this with our females).
-If they start to attack one another, they must be separated!
+Using an extra-large enclosure is best practice for this scenario.
+But if they start to attack one another, they must be separated!